HITECHCRIME/HC_S35_Upclick/README.md

 losing my constant flight in the sky
 Holding my breath for days to check, how it feels to spot a break in your neck
-Feel the burn of upclick
+Feel the burn of an upclick
 Pressing the buttons coz I'm feeling like wacko
-Going after the swatches, not long and people up it Big campaigns (?) not sharing the profits
+Going after the swatches, not long before people up it and up it

+Big campaigns (?) not sharing the profits
 Mind the gap between virtual and real
 The options are there, so are the stakes